Peter German

-Peter German (born 2 February 1965) is a former Australian rules footballer.
-Since retiring he has become a successful coach.
-German coached Subiaco to the 2004 and 2006 WAFL premierships and was rewarded by being named as an assistant to Chris Connolly at Fremantle.
-Peter has coached second-tier Australian rules in three different states and been involved with five different Australian rules football clubs in a coaching and player capacity.
+Peter German (born 2 February 1965) is an Australian rules footballer coach and former player.
+Since retiring as a player at North Melbourne in the AFL, he has been an assistant coach at Hawthorn, West Coast, Fremantle and the Bulldogs.
+German has also been a senior coach at second tier clubs in three states, and won the 2004 and 2006 WAFL premierships as coach of Subiaco.
+German is a life member of both North Melbourne and the VFL.

+Career

-Peter played 185 games for 201 goals for North Melbourne in the AFL.
+German played 185 games for 201 goals for North Melbourne in the AFL.
 Used primarily as a midfielder over a 10 year career with one club.

 His first coaching assignment was with Burnie in 1995 before he moved into the AFL.
 He was an assistant coach at Hawthorn and West Coast.

-From 2003-2006 German coached Subiaco in the WAFL taking them to two premierships one in 2004 the other in 2006.
+In 2002 German coached WAFL tailender Peel to seven wins, then from 2003 to 2006 German coached Subiaco in the WAFL taking them to two premierships one in 2004 the other in 2006.
 During his time in the WAFL, he coached the West Australian state side v South Australia in 2006.

-He went on to be an assistant coach at the Fremantle Football Club in 2007 and 2008 before departing for a life back in Melbourne with his family.